Gluten Free Eggs Benedict

 Poaching Eggs for Eggs Benedict

-3. Poach the eggs until the yolks are set.
+• Poach the eggs.
+Simmer until the yolks are set.
 This will take between 3 to 5 minutes depending on your desired doneness (less time for a more runny yolk).

-4. Remove the eggs from the water.
-Transfer them to a plate with paper towels to drain.
+• Remove the eggs.
+Carefully take them out of the water and transfer to a plate with paper towels to drain.

 Assembling your Eggs Benedict

-Now it’s time to put it all together!
+• Prep the remaining ingredients.
+You’ll need to toast the English muffins, buttering each of the halves, and brown the Canadia bacon.Put it all together.
 First, place a slice of bacon on top of each buttered English muffin half.
 Top this with a poached egg, and lastly a few spoonfuls of hollandaise sauce.
 Give your Eggs Benedict a sprinkle with chives or parsley for garnish, and you’re ready to serve.

 Tips for Success

-• If the Egg Whites are Spreading: If you’re struggling with eggs that spread too much in the boiling water, try poaching them in a pot instead, one at a time.
+• Avoid the Egg Whites Spreading.
+If you’re struggling with eggs that spread too much in the boiling water, try poaching them in a pot instead, one at a time.
 Use a spoon to gently swirl the simmering water, creating a vortex to slip the egg into.
 This should help the whites to spread less.

 • Change it Up.
 Add some roasted asparagus, use sliced steak instead of ham, or go with crabmeat.